DanielMrva/JS_Password_Generator/README.md

 # JS_Password_Generator
-DJM Bootcamp Homework WK3: JS Project - Password Generator
+Javascript Password Generator

 ## Notes
-This website was built using some provided code for the project.
-Most of the coding was focused on Javascript functionality.
+Most of the coding was focused on Javascript functionality, the html and css components were left mostly as-is from a code refactor.

 The initial state of the site begins with a simple restults box with a generate password button below.